RobRoger97/lotto_lottery/README.md

 - ***type_of_bill.py*** : it represents the chosen bet for a specific ticket;
 - ***city.py*** : it represents the chosen city for a specific ticket;
 - ***prints.py*** : it prints the ticket taking into account the locations of cities, bets and numbers;
 - ***bills.py*** : it manages the logic of the program.
-It contains the lot class which takes into account the inputs and then enriches the ticket through the print file, also considers the winning or losing tickets;
+It contains the lot class which takes into account the inputs and then enriches the ticket through the print file;
-- ***extraction.py***: it manages the 5 random numbers to be assigned to the cities and then prints the table of extractions.
+- ***extraction.py***: it manages the 5 random numbers to be assigned to the cities and then prints the table of extractions, also considers the winning tickets.